We offer two years of a mixed-age Preschool and separately,

-Children arrive between 8:30 and 9:00 in the morning, head into the garden and begin playing right away.
+Children arrive between 8:30am and 9:00am.
 Once everyone is present, we gather in a circle to greet the day with seasonal songs, poems, finger games and movement.
-We transition into a morning snack and move into our activity of the day.
-Many times this “activity” is the preparation of a snack or meal we will eat later.
-Once our activity is completed, including clean-up, the children return to another period of free play.
-Free play ends with a song of tidying and we all work together to bring our play space back to order.
-We then have a small rest together on our cozy rug, while the teachers sing lullabys to help children relax and come to quiet.
+We transition into a morning snack and move into our activity of the day; watercolor painting, bread baking, vegetable chopping, farm work or a hike in the park.
+Once our activity is completed, including clean-up, the children are welcomed into free play, guided by the teachers if needed.
+Free play ends with a song of tidying and gathering, and we work together to bring our space back to order if indoors.
+We then have a short rest while the teachers sing lullabies to help children relax and come to quiet.
 A rooster crow tells us it is time to get up and prepare to eat lunch.
 Before meals, a blessing is sung to instill gratitude for the earth.
-Snack and lunch follow a rhythm in the week, and are provided by the program on indoor days.
+Snack and lunch are provided by the program on indoor days.
 As the day comes to an end, we gather for a story and puppet show.
 Stories include simple nature tales, as well as various folktales and fairy tales from around the world, age-appropriate for the preschooler.

-This strong experience of rhythm, warmth, and care at school in the very early years sets the children up for the next big adventure into Golden Bridges Kindergarten!
+This strong experience of rhythm, warmth, and care for self and others, in the very early years, readies children for the big adventure into GBS Kindergarten!

 Indoor days are structured with the rhythm of circle time or morning greeting,